Special Programs Office, National Institute of Standards and Technology

-investigative mission of the U.S. Department of Defense world-wide.
-Under his leadership, the USACIL Latent Print Branch gained international recognition for implementing policies, procedures, and practices to reform traditional forensic science methods and strengthen the scientific rigor of latent print examinations.
-Prior to this, he served as a Quality Assurance Manager, Research Coordinator, and Physical Scientist/Latent Print Examiner for the USACIL as well as a Laboratory Technician for the Georgia Bureau of Investigation.
+investigative mission of the U.S. Department of Defense.
+Under his leadership, the USACIL became the first laboratory in the United States to implement statistical methods and strengthen the scientific rigor of latent print examinations.
+Prior to this, he served as a Quality Assurance Manager, Research Advisor, and Physical Scientist/Latent Print Examiner for the USACIL as well as a Laboratory Technician for the Georgia Bureau of Investigation since 2003.

-Over his career, Swofford has authored several articles and given over 130 professional presentations throughout the United States and International community related to forensic science methods and practices, including applications of statistical methods to latent print examination.
-He has testified in Federal and Military courts as an Expert and currently serves as the Chair of the Organization for Scientific Area Committees (OSAC)
+Over his career, Swofford has authored 25 peer review articles and given over 150 professional presentations throughout the United States and International community related to forensic science methods and practices, including applications of statistical methods to latent print examination.
+He has testified in federal, state, and military courts as an expert and currently serves as the Chair of the Organization for Scientific Area Committees (OSAC)

 Friction Ridge Subcommittee; a member of the Board of Directors for the IAI; senior editor for Forensic Science International: Synergy, member of the Editorial Boards for the Journal of Forensic Identification and Journal of Forensic Sciences, and guest editor for Forensic Science International; member of the Academy Standards Board (ASB) Friction Ridge Consensus Body; member of the

 Science Advisory Board for the District of Columbia Consolidated Forensic Science Laboratory; and a Fellow of the American Academy of Forensic Sciences (AAFS), among other committees and professional affiliations.